garv-shah/brain/content/notes/School Subjects/Algorithmics/SAT/Garv's SAT- Friendship Network.md

 An alternative solution, Johnson's Algorithm, is one that gives us the exact output we want: the shortest path and cost between all vertex pairs.
 The algorithm works by first running Bellman-Ford to account for negative edge weights (not a problem for this SAT) and then runs Dijkstra's from every source node to construct a matrix and paths for each.
 Surprisingly, this algorithm is comparable to the efficiency of running just normal Floyd-Warshall's, and can even be faster in some cases.

 As such, the only modification that needs to be made is that instead of calling Dijkstra's *every* time a vertex pair distance and path is needed, the whole distance matrix can be constructed at once, so subsequent calls only take $O(1)$ time instead.
-This can be achieved using dynamic programming, by [caching the output of Dijkstra's](#caching-dijkstras-output) whenever it is invoked, so we are only running the algorithm as many times as we need to.
+This can be achieved using dynamic programming, by [[#caching-dijkstras-output|caching the output of Dijkstra's]] whenever it is invoked, so we are only running the algorithm as many times as we need to.

 ## Optimisations